-For over 40 years, the Village Band (comprised of volunteers) has provided free public concerts in Cook Park.
+For over 40 years, the volunteer-based Village Band has provided free public concerts in Cook Park.
 These concerts are one of the favorite summer events that make Libertyville so special.
-Although supported by the Village of Libertyville, the band would not function without Director Corey Ames and Manager Paul Schmidt who work with the volunteers to provide wonderful concerts.
+Although supported by the Village of Libertyville, the band would not function without Director Corey Ames and Manager Paul Schmidt who work with the volunteers to deliver entertaining and enriching musical showcases.

-The band presents FREE concerts patterned on traditional public concerts given by village bands around the country since the 19th century.
+The band presents free concerts in the traditional style given by village bands around the country since the 19th century.
 Music includes patriotic selections, concert medleys, show tunes, light jazz selections, light classical music, and novelty pieces.
-Music is selected to give a good balance and variety for both the players and the audience.
+Music is selected for both balance and variety for the players and the audience.

-The band performs at 7:30 pm at the Rose Garden in Cook Park on Thursdays.
 The special concert on July 4 takes place at Butler Lake Park.
 For this concert, the fireworks begin at the same location immediately following the concert.
-The public should bring lawn chairs or a blanket to sit on, although in Cook Park there are a few picnic tables available as well.
-For the Cook Park concerts, the public may visit nearby restaurants that are happy to put together picnic dinners, and of course people may bring their own food from home.
-There are no restroom facilities in Cook Park, although the Cook Library is located behind the park and its facilities are available.
+The public should bring lawn chairs or a blanket to sit on, although there are a few picnic tables available in Cook Park.
+For concerts at Cook Park, the public is invited to order picnic dinners from nearby restaurants or to bring their own food from home.
+While there are no restroom facilities in Cook Park, the Cook Memorial Library is located behind the park and its facilities are available.

-For the Butler Lake Park concert, there are no nearby restaurants, so the public may bring food from home.
+For the Butler Lake Park concert, there are no nearby restaurants but the public is welcome to bring food from home.
 Portable toilets are located around the park.
-Parking within Butler Lake Park is limited to a few spots that are used by the musicians.
-Most people park in the public lots a few blocks to the east, or on residential streets to the west, and walk to the park.
+Parking within Butler Lake Park is limited to a few spots that are typically used by the musicians, so it is recommended to park in the public lots a few blocks to the east, or on residential streets to the west, and walk to the park.
 The fireworks begin with the end of the last song of the concert, and the same area used for listening to the band is also ideal for watching the fireworks.

-There is no contingency location in the event of inclement weather.
+There is no alternate location in the event of inclement weather.
 Concerts are presumed to occur regardless of weather reports.
-On the rare occasion that a concert is canceled it is often 30 minutes prior to start time.
+On the rare occasion that a concert is canceled, it is typically 30 minutes prior to start time.
 If it is raining but stops shortly before the start time, the show will go on.
 If the weather changes for the worse during a concert, the show will end early.

-Please consider other members of the audience and keep conversation to a minimum during music.
-Parents should keep children with them and not allow them to run and play near the band.
+During the performance, please consider other members of the audience and keep conversation to a minimum.
+Parents are advised to keep children with them and away from running or playing near the band.
 No smoking or alcohol is allowed in the Village parks.